Burnout Recovery Feels Slow for a Reason (What’s Actually Happening)

 • less intense stress reactions

-the nervous system is learning to operate outside of constant stress mode.
+your nervous system is learning to operate outside of constant stress.

 Stage 3: Gradual Return of Mental Capacity